moshelando/gotten_to_the_point/md/biology/chapter6.md

     - Entropy tends to increase

-    - The affect of entropy change is scaled by temperature; at higher temperature, there is a stronger tend to greater energy
+    - The affect of entropy change is scaled by temperature; at higher temperature, there is a stronger tend to greater entorpy

-**Gibbs Free Energy:** Describes the total spontenaity of a reaction by comparing the affects of the changes in energy and entropy:
+**Gibbs Free Energy:** Describes the total spontenaity of a reaction by combining the affects of the changes in energy and entropy:

 $$
 \Delta G = \Delta H - T \Delta S